 Recorded for Broadcast on BBC Radio 3.
 Please arrive in good time.

 The improv comedy superstars Richard Vranch, Lee Simpson, Andy Smart, Neill Mullarkey and Josie Lawrence are joined once more by Marcus Brigstocke of this parish.
 They spin audience suggestions into silly, surreal, delightful comedy gold. #joy

 Deep in a forest, a hunter comes across a skull, he steps on the skull and the skull speaks saying, “My mouth brought me here”.
-Based on an African proverb, the play features a power-hungry ruler, a few foolish guards and a courageous hunter.
+Based on an African proverb, the piece features a power-hungry rule, a wise sage and a courageous hunter.
 In a world where telling the truth has become a game, no one knows the rules.
+This is a rare chance to hear Eric narrate his poetry in a solo production of the piece.
 The production is brought to life with live music and enchanting story telling.
-Directed by Peter Scott and written by Eric Ngalle Charles.
+Directed by Peter Scott for 3 Crate Productions and written by Eric Ngalle Charles.
 Following the show, Ngalle will talk to Owen Sheers.

 In association with PEN Cymru Wales

 The American comic’s searingly honest material has garnered him a popular fan base that spans the generations.
 ‘Hunter joins the top rank of stand-up comedians working today.
 A comedian going for broke, flying in the face of received opinion in a way that is simply exhilarating… this is comedy of a rare scope’ – The Times.
 He is very, very funny.